 A major novel element of the research presented here is the scope at which it was undertaken.
 The majority of past studies have focused on single “controlled” field studies and studies are an exception if they look at two to five fields as highlighted throughout the chapters.
 My work covered 142 fields over three field seasons in total.
-When implementing new technologies, I believe they should be tested at appropriate scales and I estimate that we imaged over 1136 hectares of UK wheat fields during the field seasons, which its self is ~0.06% of the 1.8 million hectares of wheat cultivated annually in the UK.
+When implementing new technologies, I believe they should be tested at appropriate scales and I calculate that we imaged over 1136 hectares of UK wheat fields during the field seasons, which its self is ~0.06% of the 1.8 million hectares of wheat cultivated annually in the UK.
 Therefore, I believe that even more data needs to be collected to further test the effectiveness of the use of UAS and machine learning to automate agriculture, beyond the proof of concept and development of methodologies in the work I have presented here.
+Further research is being undertaken using the methodologies developed here and applied to a greater range of spectral values.